apache/usergrid/sdks/php5/apache-usergrid/README.md

  AWS PHP SDK when calling enableFacades() on the AWS factory method.

 ### Error Handling ###
-All HTTP and Server error returned by the Usergrid API have error classes attached to the services descriptors so to handle error's that you want to just catch the correct exception eg. resource not found.
+All HTTP and Server error returned by the Usergrid API have error classes attached to the services descriptors so to handle error's that you want too, Just catch the correct exception eg. resource not found.

 ```
 try {